 You may have heard us say here at CRAFT that we don't want to just each you to fly- we want to teach you to be a pilot.
 There's a difference.
 Whether you intend to fly for a career or fun, here are a few things that every pilot should do: 1) Arrive at the airport at...read more

-When I was working on my private pilot license, I don't remember getting a whole lot of instruction on how to fill out my logbook and as time went on, I learned even less.
-In my early years, my logbook was always completed by my CFI and I got my education solely by...read more
+Logging Time (Sim and Otherwise) When I was working on my private pilot license, I don't remember getting a whole lot of instruction on how to fill out my logbook and as time went on, I learned even less.
+In my early years, my logbook was always completed by my CFI...read more

+What Does "Maintain Runway Heading" Mean to YOU?
 When leaving from a non-towered airport, we are taught to add the crosswind correction required to remain aligned with our departure runway, but what does it mean when Tower tells us to "Maintain runway heading" ?
-As it turns out, something completely different.
-First...read more
+As it...read more